Clause 1. General

 11.1 The Agreement shall come into force on the date specified in the Agreement and shall stay in force until terminated in accordance with this clause 11.

 11.2 Each party may terminate the Agreement by registered letter to the other party at the end of a Subscription Year, taking into account a notice period of 3 months.
+A termination notice which is received after the 3 month notice period, will not come into effect until the end of the next Subscription Year.
+If termination is done in writing by unregistered letter or e-mail the termination needs the written confirmation of OCLC in order for the termination to become effective.

 11.3 Without prejudice to any other rights of a party under the Agreement, each party may terminate the Agreement if the other party fails to fulfil a material obligation under the Agreement after it has been properly notified thereof, in writing and with details of the grounds for termination, and has been granted a period of 30 days to remedy the failure.